lukawarren/Lorien-Legacies/README.md

 ### How do I use them?
 Legacies have to be toggled to be used.
 By default, this is done with the left-alt key.

+### How do I use my abilities?
+Legacy abilities can be toggled with a similar selection wheel to the toggle menu.
+The default key for this is Z.

 ## Commands
 * /legacies - displays legacies the player has